-Return on common stockholders' equity, commonly known as return on equity, measures a company's ability to generate a return on the investment of common stockholders.
-ROE is the ratio of net income to average common equity.
+Return on common stockholders' equity, commonly known as return on equity or ROE, measures a company's ability to generate a return on the investment of common stockholders.
+ROE is the ratio of net income to average common equity and numerous economic factors can affect the ROE including changes in net income and fluctuations in equity.
 Investors use ROE in combination with other financial ratios to analyze and compare different companies in an industry.

 Inconsistent profits, excess debt as well as negative net income are all factors that can affect the return on common stockholders' equity.

 Exploring the Basics of ROE

 Preferred shares and dividends are not part of the ROE calculations.
 If a company has preferred shares outstanding, you would subtract preferred dividends from net income to get the net income attributable to shareholders.
 Average common equity is the average of the starting and ending common stockholders' equity for a reporting period, which is usually a quarter or a year.